origo-map/origo-documentation/content/layers.md

 `source` | named source of the layer.
 The [source](#source) must be defined.
 `style` | the name of the referenced [style](#style-basics) to be used for the layer.
 `group` | group the layer belong to.
 If group is not provided it will not be included in legend.
 Optional.
+`editable` | if the layer should be editable or not.
+Defaults to false.
+Optional.
 `queryable` | if featureinfo should be enabled for the layer.
 Default is true.
 `editable` | boolean value that determines if the layer should be editable.
 Requires the editor control.
 `opacity` | opacity of the layer.
 Value between 0 and 1.
 Default is 1.